stefangs/arduino-library-at24cxxx/README.md

 AT24C256 eprom0(0x50, Wire);
 ```
 ## Specifying Write Cycle Time
 The library waits for the chip to process a write (write cycle time).
-The default time is 6 mS, which with some margin covers the standard 5 mS specified for the cips.
+The default time is 6 mS, which with some margin covers the standard 5 mS specified for the chips.
 However some old versions of AT24C256A may have up to 20 mS write cycle time, and in that case you can specify a higher time for a chip:
 ```C++
 #include "at24c256.h"